-Meeting client needs is our specialty; we ask our clients to let us know what they would like to control.
+Meeting members needs is our specialty; we ask our members to let us know what they would like to control.
 Our technicians are happy to assist in creating a solution.

-Through specially designed switches, that may be sensitive to touch or breath, our clients have access to this equipment and greatly reduce the need for certain types of dependence.
+Through specially designed switches, that may be sensitive to touch or breath, our members have access to this equipment and greatly reduce the need for certain types of dependence.

 Are You Eligible for Environmental Control Services?

 We accept applications from any individual, with severe physical disabilities, who needs help accessing their home environment.

 If you have difficulty, due to a physical disability, accessing any of the devices listed on this page, you may be a good candidate.

 If you are unsure if you would be a candidate for our services, please take the time to apply.
 We have a team of technicians that can help assess your environment/situation and let you know if our services would be of benefit to you.
 After your initial assessment, if it is decided that our program wouldn’t be a good fit for you, the technician that helped you may know of other services that would be a fit to you.

 If you’d like to discuss your situation with one our technicians, before applying, please call us at (604) 326-0175.

 Technology for Livings’ Simon Cox Student Design Competition is an annual showcase of creative and assistive technology design solutions that facilitate greater independence in the home for people with physical disabilities.
 This challenge is open to students enrolled in a BC technical college or undergraduate program at a BC University.
 Students represent a wide variety of disciplines including biomedical engineering, architecture, and design